Noncrystalline topological superconductors: Topological invariants and bulk-boundary correspondence

 where $V_j = I - {\mathcal P} + {\mathcal P} U_j {\mathcal P}$ for $j=x$ and $y$~\cite{bottindex1}.
-Two instructive cuts of the global phase diagram of $H^{\rm real}_{\rm pair}$ in the $(M,\Delta)$ plane for $\mu=0$ and $(M,\mu)$ plane for a fixed $\Delta$, as shown in Fig.~\ref{fig:Fig1}(a) and (b), respectively, unveil NCTSCs with $B=-1$ and $-2$, besides the trivial paired state with $B=0$.
+Two instructive cuts of the global phase diagram of $H^{\rm real}_{\rm pair}$ in the $(M,\Delta)$ plane for $\mu=0$ and the $(M,\mu)$ plane for a fixed $\Delta$, as shown in Fig.~\ref{fig:Fig1}(a) and \ref{fig:Fig1}(b), respectively, unveil NCTSCs with $B=-1$ and $-2$, besides the trivial paired state with $B=0$.
 Also notice that as the chemical doping is increased, the NCTSCs occupy a larger portion of the phase diagram.
-Hence, increasing chemical doping is conducive for the nucleation of NCTSCs, which is thus promising to be observed in doped NCDMs.
+Hence, increasing chemical doping enhances the number of carriers in the system and is conducive for the nucleation of NCTSCs, which is thus promising to be observed in doped NCDMs.

 The bulk-boundary correspondence for NCTSCs can be established by diagonalizing $H^{\rm real}_{\rm pair}$ on various noncrystalline lattices with periodic and open boundary conditions.
 Except on two fractal lattices, the energy spectra with these two geometries show clear distinction, especially near the zero energy.
 Namely, near zero energy modes can only be found for NCTSCs, characterized by $B=-1$ and $-2$, with open geometry.
 See Fig.~\ref{fig:Fig2} (top row).
 The LDOS of these modes are highly localized near the outer edges of these systems.
 See Fig.~\ref{fig:Fig2} (bottom row).
 By contrast, on fractal lattices the energy spectra are qualitatively insensitive to the boundary conditions and near zero energy modes display strong localization close to the outer (inner) edges of these systems with open (periodic) geometry.
 See Fig.~\ref{fig:Fig3}.
 Therefore, NCTSCs like their crystalline counterparts on a square lattice manifest the bulk-boundary correspondence.
+The fractal lattices in addition display bulk-inner boundary correspondence.

+We also complement the Bott index by the local Chern marker in NCTSC phases, displaying local topology, which we compute in the following way.
+First, we compute the local Chern operator or matrix as~\cite{biancoresta}